thoka/java2python/README.md

 ## TODO / Roadmap

-- Complete list of not working issues
 - Write and collect example/test java files with supposed translations.
 - do switch statement right

-### Currently broken

-- subclass parent scope access,  Test needed
-- Annotations
-- ...
 - make install

 ### Pitfalls

 - switch statement implementation uses variable "_switch". nested switch statemens will use the same variable and thus will not work
 - Due to a bug in stratego pp-aterm, quotes in comments are not quoted by pp-aterm.
   AST of java src, which include quotes in comments will not be understood by j2py/aterm parser.

-### recently done

-- enums
-- post/pre decr/incr, Test needed
-- interfaces
-- class initializing
-- do ... while
-- add static attr init into class
-- add __init__
-- elif
-- get some Verbatim(pre,ast,post) token into pp-java2py to be able to write raw text into translation
-- switch statement is working
-- add some magic to call main methods, to be able to do tests by comparing output of java and translated java